Our pricing for bringing and defending claims for unfair or wrongful dismissal

 He spends all of his time doing employment and data protection work and has helped thousands of businesses and individuals.

-Beverley Smith is a Partner.
-Bev qualified as a solicitor in 2006 and advises on all aspects of employment law including drafting and reviewing employment contracts and policies, providing advice in respect of handling disciplinary and grievance processes, drafting and advising on Settlement Agreements and assisting clients in pursuing and defending Employment Tribunal proceedings.
+Amy Brokenshire is a Partner and advises on all aspects of employment law including drafting and reviewing employment contracts and policies, providing advice in respect of handling disciplinary and grievance processes, drafting and advising on Settlement Agreements and assisting clients in pursuing and defending Employment Tribunal proceedings.